airbrake/pybrake/README.md

 ## Disabling pybrake logs

-pybrake logger can be silenced using following code:
+The pybrake logger can be silenced by setting the logging level to `logging.CRITICAL`.

 ``` python
 import logging